slideflow/slideflow/docs/_sources/custom_extractors.rst.txt

             self.num_features = 1024

 The initializer is also responsible for registering image preprocessing.
 The image preprocessing transformation, a function which converts a raw ``uint8`` image to a ``float32`` tensor for model input, should be stored in ``self.transform``.
 If the transformation standardizes the images, then the parameter ``self.preprocess_kwargs`` should be set to ``{'standardize': False}``, indicating that Slideflow should not perform any additional standardization.
+You can use the class method ``.build_transform()`` to use the standard preprocessing pipeline.

 .. code-block:: python